-The following table illustrates the estimated annual pension benefits payable to an executive officer at age 65.
-Whether these amounts become payable depends on the contingencies and conditions governing the Corporation's ERP and SERP.
+The following table illustrates the estimated annual pension benefits payable under the ERP and the SERP to an executive officer at age 65.
+Whether these amounts become payable depends on the contingencies and conditions set forth in the ERP and the SERP.